ministryofjustice/security-guidance/docs/personal-devices.md

 Request a virtual environment through the `Creation of WVD instances` product offering within the Service Catalogue in MoJ Service Now.

 **Note:** A virtual environment does not offer the same capabilities or performance as a physical MoJ-issued device.
 Using an MoJ-issued device is always preferable.

+## Connected vehicles

+Connected vehicles are effectively Bluetooth-connected storage devices.
+They are considered personal devices for the purposes of this guidance, regardless of whether they are owned, leased or rented.

+Automatic transfer of contact information and calendar events might be initiated during the pairing process.
+The resulting transferred data is accessible to any third party who subsequently pairs their mobile device to the vehicle.

+Additionally, although such platforms usually offer an option to delete paired profiles, there is currently no confirmation that the data is actually erased to a satifactory level.
+The usual claim is only that the transferred data is deemed inaccessible to the platform menu.

+For these reasons, MoJ devices **SHALL NOT** be paired with Bluetooth-enabled vehicles.

 ## Contact details